cogentcore/cogent/README.md

 # TODO

 * click on layer name to edit layer params
-* gosl slbool not showing in sims
-* update gosl!
-* axon enums

-* esc to cancel dialog not working

 * lineno too conservative in not rendering bottom
 * don't render top text, lineno if out of range
 * always display cursor when typing!
 * drag-n-drop tableview
-* OpenAll, CloseAll not working. -- always using cached opendir value!

 * color highlighting for diff output in commandshell!
 * outbuf use textview markup in addition to link formatting and other formatting.  tried but failed